htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 ---------------------------

-We recommend that you install a personal HTCondor to make use of *condor_annex*; it’s simpler to configure that way.
-These instructions assume version 8.7.8 of HTCondor, but should work the 8.8.x series as well; change ‘8.7.8’ in the instructions wherever it appears.
+We recommend that you install a personal HTCondor to make use of *condor_annex*; it's simpler to configure that way.
+These instructions assume version 8.7.8 of HTCondor, but should work the 8.8.x series as well; change ‘8.7.8' in the instructions wherever it appears.

-These instructions assume that it’s OK to create a directory named ``condor-8.7.8`` in your home directory; adjust them accordingly if you want to install HTCondor somewhere else.
+These instructions assume that it's OK to create a directory named ``condor-8.7.8`` in your home directory; adjust them accordingly if you want to install HTCondor somewhere else.

 Start by downloading (from `https://research.cs.wisc.edu/htcondor/downloads/ <https://research.cs.wisc.edu/htcondor/downloads/>`__)
 the 8.7.8 release from the “tarballs” section that matches your Linux version.
-(If you don’t know your Linux version, ask your system administrator.)
+(If you don't know your Linux version, ask your system administrator.)
 These instructions assume that the file you downloaded is located in your home directory on the Linux machine, so copy it there if necessary.

-Then do the following; note that in this box, like other terminal boxes, the commands you type are preceded by by ‘$’ to distinguish them from any expected output, so don’t copy that part of each of the following lines.
-(Lines which end in a ‘\\’ continue on the following line; be sure to copy both lines.
-Don’t copy the ‘\\’ itself.)
+Then do the following; note that in this box, like other terminal boxes, the commands you type are preceded by by ‘$' to distinguish them from any expected output, so don't copy that part of each of the following lines.
+(Lines which end in a ‘\\' continue on the following line; be sure to copy both lines.
+Don't copy the ‘\\' itself.)

 ::